graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 If the summary event generator has been used then the events will be inside Tensor type events in the Tensorboard logs.
 A tool is available for extracting these all from the log.
-This is available in the GraphCore Toolshed repository on GitHub.
+This is available in the Graphcore Toolshed repository on GitHub.

 If the individual report gathering event is used then executing it will return an array of Tensors.
 Within each Tensor is a string which is an IpuTraceEvent of one type.

-The IpuTraceEvent is within the Tensorflow namespace at ``tensorflow.compiler.plugin.poplar.driver.trace_pb2.IpuTraceEvent``.
+The IpuTraceEvent is within the ``tensorflow`` namespace at ``tensorflow.compiler.plugin.poplar.driver.trace_pb2.IpuTraceEvent``.
 It is a protobuf that can be decoded from the string into an object with fields containing trace information.